ropensci/roweb3/content/blog/2021-06-28-news-meta/index.md

 * make the images src an absolute link,
 * removing all heading anchors,
-* adding a [no tracking attribute to links](https://community.auth0.com/t/howto-disable-sendgrids-click-tracking-feature-in-an-auth0-email-template/22958) as the global SendGrid account option didn't work for that
+* adding a [no tracking attribute to links](https://community.auth0.com/t/howto-disable-sendgrids-click-tracking-feature-in-an-auth0-email-template/22958) as the global SendGrid account option didn't work for that.[^tracking]

 These tweaks are listed in our newsletter check list but we might transform them to code using xml2 soon-ish.